dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/ftp.md

 ## 4. ftp、sftp agreement description

-Support FTP、sftp agreements。
+Support Ftp、Sftp 2 protocol.

-If the remote server has set up the `ftp` service, `username` and `password` need to fill in the ftp user passwordfcc
+If the remote server has set up the `ftp` service, `username` and `password` need to fill in the ftp user password.

 `sftp` doesn't need any configuration.
 Turning on `SSH` will enable `SFTP` by default.
 In other words, if your remote server is a `linux` system, even if the `ftp` service is not set up, you can still connect via `sftp` and use the file synchronization service.

 - SSH/SFTP，default port：22
-- Use sftp service, you need to fill in the user and password of the target computer
+- Use sftp service, you need to fill in the user and password of the target computer.

 ## 5. ftp/sftp menu configuration shortcuts

 Menu [Tool] [Custom Keybindings]，you can configure shortcut keys for sftp related menus.

-The details are as follows, you can change the `key` value to the shortcut key you want
+The details are as follows, you can change the `key` value to the shortcut key you want.

 ```
 [